almoslmi/teaching/p5/lesson1/README.md

 }
 ```

 There's a *lot* of new stuff in this function.
 You can see we finally assign a value to `rand`, but what is it?
 P5 provides two useful functions for us: [`floor`](https://p5js.org/reference/#/p5/floor), and [`random`](https://p5js.org/reference/#/p5/random).
-The way that we're using `random`, it takes in an optional maximum value, and it returns a random value between zero and that maximum, noninclusive (i.e. [0, max), i.e. between 0 and 3.99999).  `floor` takes any number in and returns that number rounded down to the nearest number (e.g. 3.4 becomes 3 and 2.9 becomes 2).
+The way that we're using `random`, it takes in an optional maximum value, and it returns a random value between zero and that maximum, noninclusive (i.e. [0, max), i.e. between 0 and 3.99999).  `floor` takes any number in and returns that number rounded down to the nearest integer (e.g. 3.4 becomes 3 and 2.9 becomes 2).
 All together, you are assigning a random choice of (0, 1, 2, 3) to `rand`.

 #### Comparing Things